Manuelhhinojosa/yelpcamp-school-project-fullstack-app/readme.md

-# Project: A Node-Express-MongoDB-Mongoose Full-stack CRUD Application with authentication, use of maps, file/image upload
+# Yelpcamp 🏕️

+_A Full-Stack CRUD App Built with Node.js, Express, and MongoDB_

 ---

-## Content ;
+## 📘 Overview

-1. Title Of The App & Quick Intro.
-2. App Screenshots.
-3. Technologies Used.
-4. Getting Started.
+Yelpcamp is a full-stack web application built during my full-stack developer program.
+It allows users to share and review campground locations around the world — similar to Yelp, but focused on outdoor adventures.
+The app supports full CRUD functionality, user authentication, authorization, interactive maps, and image uploads.

 ---

----

-### 1. Title Of The Game :

-Yelpcamp.

----

-### 1. Quik Intro :

-Yelpcamp is a Yelp-like app designed to share & review camground sites around the world

----

-### 2. App Screenshots :
+### App Screenshots :

 1. Home page.